nickcox/cd-extras/readme.md

 ```

 ...or a string, `NamePart`, used to change to the nearest directory whose name matches
 the given argument.
+[Tab completion](#navigation-helper-expansions)is provided
-[Tab completion](#Multi-dot-and-variable-based-expansions) is provided for all of these helpers.
+for all of these helpers.

 ```sh
 [C:\Windows\System32\drivers\etc]> up win # or `.. win`